Sauroniops: Discovery and naming

+Disputed validity

+In 2020, a monograph by Ibrahim and colleagues concluded that Sauroniops is a junior synonym (the same taxon) as Carcharodontosaurus saharicus.
+This 2020 monograph stated that the holotype frontal of Sauroniops simply comes from an immature C. saharicus and that the diagnostic traits used by Cau and colleagues in their 2013 description are insufficient, found in C. saharicus, or are found in other carcharodontosaurids.
+Additionally, Ibrahim and colleagues' study opted to assign all carcharodontosaurid fossils from the Kem Kem Beds to C. saharicus.
+In response, Cau stated in a blog post in 2020 that the arguments made by Ibrahim and colleague's study are misinterpretations of the diagnostic traits of the original 2013 study naming Sauroniops.
+Several claims, such as that the Sauroniops holotype frontal is only 60% of the size of that of C. saharicus, were stated to be unfounded.

 A 2022 study published by Paterna and Cau reevaluated the reasoning of the 2020 study for considering Sauroniops a synonym of Carcharodontosaurus, and found most of the supposed shared features were based on misinterpretations of the Sauroniops holotype.
 Accordingly, having also found several additional features distinguishing the two taxa, they dismissed the synonymy between Carcharodontosaurus and Sauroniops.
+In the same study, several skull remains of a carcharodontosaurid distinct from C. saharicus were described, further dismissing the notion that there is only one carcharodontosaurid known from the Kem Kem Beds.
+In 2025, Kellerman and colleagues in their description of Tameryraptor remarked on the highly fragmentary nature of the Sauroniops holotype, acknowledging the differences between it and Carcharodontosaurus but claiming that taxa should not be named based on such limited material.
+Pending more material, Kellerman and colleagues considered Sauroniops to be a nomen dubium.

 Description

 Sauroniops was a large bipedal predator.
-The describers established several unique traits, differentiating Sauroniops from its relatives, such as Carcharodontosaurus which is found in the same layers.
+In their 2013 description, Cau et al. established several unique traits differentiating Sauroniops from its relatives, such as Carcharodontosaurus which is found in the same layers.
 The nasal bone has an area of contact with the frontal bone over 40% of the latter's length.
 The frontal has in the left front corner a thick vaulted area.
 On the front upper rim the frontal has a trapezoid facet to contact the prefrontal, which is no part of the upper rim of the eye socket, and is separated from the facet for the lacrimal bone by a thin vertical ridge.
 The contact area with the lacrimal is D-shaped, extremely large and has four times the height of the facet with the postorbital bone.
 On the rear inner side of the frontal an elevated rim is present that is joint to the front vaulted area by a saddle-shaped depression and more towards the front midline of the skull continues in a series of rugosities.